 Indeed, the obstacles facing new residents fleeing war’s devastation are real and significant.
 Refugees can find — as Alsous did — that their studies and their academic degrees matter little in their new country.
 That can make getting a job an uphill battle.
 Add to that a new culture, new language and the need to find education for your children while paying for a new home, and the challenges of just eking out a living can be daunting.

 Entrepreneurship offers one way around the difficulties.

 Other American entrepreneurs have tread a path reminiscent of the Brimans and made a difference not just for their neighborhoods, but their new nation.
-Hamdi Ulukaya came to the United States in 1994 to escape escalating political tensions in Turkey, where his status as a politically active Kurd -- albeit one who disavowed violence — earned him the attention of Turkish police.
-Not knowing what the next day would bring -- and whether he wound survive the next round-up by Turkish authorities — he chose to make America his home.
+Hamdi Ulukaya came to the United States in 1994 to escape escalating political tensions in Turkey, where his status as a politically active Kurd – albeit one who disavowed violence — earned him the attention of Turkish police.
+Not knowing what the next day would bring – and whether he wound survive the next round-up by Turkish authorities — he chose to make America his home.
 Just over a decade later, he launched Chobani, a category-creating Greek yoghurt company that today is America’s biggest-selling yogurt brand, earning $2 billion in annual revenues.